sentrychris/circle-buffer/README.md

 # Circle Buffer

-A simple circular array buffer for efficient management of circular buffers in JavaScript/TypeScript.
+A simple circular array buffer for efficient management of string data in JavaScript/TypeScript.

 ## Installation